whitneyburton/portfolios/template.markdown

 ### Giving Feedback

 Brendan Dillon: What impresses me most about Brendan’s coding is his structural creativity.
 During a conversation about Battleship, Brendan explained that he intended to make each space a class.
 I thought this was a really creative solution that contributed significantly to the successful completion of my own project.
 During a second conversation about Black Thursday, Brendan discussed how he built multiple Analyst classes to help organize the code.
 I also took this idea and broke my own Sales Analyst into a set of modules and classes.
+Bryan Goss: Bryan is outrageously generous with his time.
+He never shies away from answering a question or diving into someone else’s code even though we are all working to meet the same deadlines.
+He clearly has a very strong ability to break down complexity and then fit small ideas together to form elegant solutions to large problems.
+He freely shares this skillset with his fellow students.

 ### Being a Community Member